-5.2.11 Notification of Physical Attack (FPT_PHP.2)
+5.2.12 Notification of Physical Attack (FPT PHP.2)

-The TOE security functions shall provide:
+The TOE security functions shall:

-- Unambiguous detection of physical tampering that might compromise the TOE security functions. - The capability to determine whether physical tampering with the TOE security functions's devices or TOE security functions's elements has occurred.
+- Provide unambiguous detection of physical tampering that might compromise the TOE security functions. - Provide the capability to determine whether physical tampering with the TOE security functions's devices or TOE security functions's elements has occurred.

-For values of voltage, clock input frequency, temperature and UV light which go outside acceptable bounds, for micro-probing and critical FIB modification, for Firewall rules violations (including illegal opcodes), and for watchdog violations, the TOE security functions shall monitor the devices and elements and notify the Firewall-supervisor when physical tampering with the TOE security functions' devices or TOE security functions' elements has occurred.
+For values of voltage, clock input frequency, temperature and UV light which go outside acceptable bounds, for micro-probing and critical FIB modification, for Firewall rules violations (including illegal opcodes), and for watchdog violations, the TOE security functions shall monitor the devices and elements and notify the supervisor mode when physical tampering with the TOE security functions' devices or TOE security functions' elements has occurred.

-5.2.12 Resistance to Physical Attack (FPT PHP.3)
+5.2.13 Resistance to Physical Attack (FPT_PHP.3)